dboyhasnoname/learning/aws/aws_ec2.md

 ![apache](img/apache_ec2.jpeg)

-We can put a index.html file in /var/www/html and access the website.
+We can put a custom page index.html file in /var/www/html and access the website.

 ![custom page](img/apache_ec2_page.jpeg)